 In the financial statements, technical provisions (gross) are valued in accordance with the Annual Accounts Act for Insurance Companies (ÅRFL) and Finansinspektionen's regulations and general guidelines.
-For information about the material differences between the rules, methods and assumptions applied to valuations for solvency purposes and those used in the financial statements, refer to section D.2.2 of Agria's Solvency and Financial Condition Report.
+For information about the material differences between the rules, methods and assumptions applied to valuations for solvency purposes and those used in the financial statements, refer to section D.2.2 of Agria's solo report.

-D.2.3 Material differences between the Group's valuation principles and those used by its subsidiaries
+D.2.3 Material differences between the group's valuation principles and those used by its subsidiaries

-There are no material differences between valuation principles used at group level and the valuation principles used by the Group's subsidiaries in valuations for solvency purposes.
+There are no material differences between valuation principles used at group level and the valuation principles used by the group's subsidiaries in valuations for solvency purposes.